 Professor Rzhetsky is engaged in a series of computational projects that involve mathematical modeling and analysis of disparate data sets, such as electronic medical records, scientific texts, and high-throughput experimental data.
 The overarching goal of such analyses is formulating and testing hypotheses regarding interplay of genetic and environmental mechanisms of human disease.

-John Brehm, Professor of Political Science; Director of Undergraduate Studies.
+John Brehm: Professor of Political Science; Co-Director of Quantitative Social Analysis.
 Professor Brehm studies American political behavior, focusing on public opinion and political organizations, and conducts research in statistical methods for political science.

-James Evans, Professor of Sociology; Director, Knowledge Lab; Faculty Director, Masters Program in Computational Social Sciences
+James Evans: Max Palevsky Professor; Director, Knowledge Lab; Faculty Director, Masters Program in Computational Social Sciences; External Professor, Santa Fe Institute.

 Professor Evans is interested in the role that social and technical institutions, e.g. the Internet, markets, collaborations, play in collective cognition and discovery.
 He uses machine learning, generative modeling, social and semantic network representations to explore knowledge processes, scale up interpretive and field-methods, and create alternatives to current discovery regimes.

-James Heckman, Henry Schultz Distinguished Service Professor of Economics; Director, Center for the Economics of Human Development, Director, Center for Social Program Evaluation
+James Heckman: Henry Schultz Distinguished Service Professor of Economics; Director, Center for the Economics of Human Development; Co-Director, Human Capital and Economic Opportunity Global Working Group.

 Professor Heckman’s research is devoted to understanding and addressing major social issues such as inequality, social mobility and effective policies for promoting human opportunity.
 In 2000, Heckman shared the Nobel Prize in Economics for his work on the microeconometrics of diversity and heterogeneity and for establishing a sound causal basis for public policy evaluation

-Guanglei Hong, Professor of Comparative Human Development.
-Inaugural Chair, Committee on Quantitative Methods in Social, Behavioral, and Health Sciences; Faculty Associate, the Department of Sociology.
+Guanglei Hong: Professor of Comparative Human Development, Member of the Committee on Education; Faculty Associate, the Department of Sociology.

 Professor Hong develops causal inference theories and methods for evaluating educational and social policies and programs in multi-level longitudinal settings.
 The current focus of her research is on designs and methods for revealing causal mediation mechanisms and spillover effects. http://voices.uchicago.edu/ghong/

-Stephen Raudenbush, Lewis Sebring Distinguished Service Professor of Sociology and Public Policy; Chair, Committee on Education.
+Stephen Raudenbush: Lewis-Sebring Distinguished Service Professor, Department of Sociology, the College, and the Harris School of Public Policy Studies; Chair, Committee on Education.
 Professor Raudenbush is interested in statistical models for child and youth development within social settings such as classrooms, schools, and neighborhoods.
 He is best known for his work developing hierarchical linear models, with broad applications in the design and analysis of longitudinal and multilevel research.

-Christopher Berry, William J. and Alicia Townsend Friedman Professor; Faculty Director, Master of Science Program in Computational Analysis and Public Policy; Academic Director, Center for Municipal Finance
+Christopher Berry: William J. and Alicia Townsend Friedman Professor; Academic Director, Mansueto Institute for Urban Innovation; Faculty Affiliate, Center for Municipal Finance.

 Professor Berry’s research interests include metropolitan governance, the politics of public finance, and intergovernmental fiscal relations.